 Whether you plan to take advantage of the early shopping hours‚ stick to Black Friday or skip it altogether‚ shop wisely and shop within your means.
 If you are already saddled with debt‚ splurging while relying on credit cards is a disaster waiting to happen.

 Cal West Law will provide a free consultation to help guide you in making a decision about bankruptcy that works best for you.
-In Encino‚ Glendale‚ and Los Angeles‚ just call (818) 446-1334
+In Encino‚ Glendale‚ and Woodland Hills‚ just call (818) 446-1334